fopina/traefik-playground/mtls/README.md

 ### Test traefik mTLS with CN filtering

-Traefik supports mTLS but it does not allow filtering by CN.
-While we could setup different CAs per service and issue multiple certificates for users with access to more than 1 service, it is not very practical.
+Traefik supports mTLS but it does not allow filtering by CN per service, only at `tls.options` level.

+While we could setup different `tls.options` entry per service, it is not very practical.

 This benchmarks two approaches for CN filtering: `passTLSInfo + matchHeader` versus `custom plugin`